3 October 2019

 Season launch party with art installations, poetry and live performances

 Join us at Free Word for the launch of Writing Our Way Home: a season exploring shelter, belonging and safety.

 Experience the unveiling of RESOLVE Collective’s take over of Free Word’s main space inviting you to envision new ways we could write our way home, and Amina Jama’s Somalinimo (till I dhimo) installation, an homage to the rich Somali culture, the immigrant experience and the ties that bind us.

-With special live performances from poet-musician Manor the Latekid supported by Antosh Wojcik, poet Sean Mahoney, a set from Touching Bass DJ Alex Rita, delicious catering from the renowned Spinach & Agushi Ghanaian Street Food and more, expect a jam-packed night of entertainment.
+With special live performances from poet-musician Manor the Latekid supported by Antosh Wojcik, poet Sean Mahoney, a set from Touching Bass DJ Alex Rita and delicious catering from the renowned Spinach & Agushi Ghanaian Street Food and more, expect a jam-packed night of entertainment.
 Tickets are free but spaces fill up quickly, so be sure to book in advance!

 Season branding: THREAD Design | Photography: Rowan Spray